PUBLICATION DATE: OCTOBER 8, 2018

 Fear Icons is a vital and timely inquiry into the complex relationship between love and fear—and the ways that each intensifies the other.

-EARLY PRAISE FOR FEAR ICONS
+ADVANCE PRAISE FOR FEAR ICONS

 “Kisha Schlegel's brilliant debut illuminates some of our most hardened cultural icons and the fears that they induce.
 Exploring subjects as varied as Osama bin Laden and the Golden Gate Bridge, Donald Trump and the Virgin Mary, Fear Icons radically probes and dismantles the narratives surrounding these subjects, helping to show us how to look into the face of fear and to recognize that we are most afraid when we love.
 This is a bold new literary voice of fierce intelligence, vulnerability, and empathy.” —John D’Agata, author of Halls of Fame, About a Mountain, and The Lifespan of a Fact